william-santini/WiSSkHy/README.md

 - Data export to `.csv`, `.xlsx`, and other formats
 - Automated report generation in LaTeX, Word, and HTML (using R Markdown and Quarto)

-The **WiSSkHy Apps** were created to provide access to the main tools of the WiSSkHy environment.
+The `WiSSkHy App` was created to provide access to the main tools of the `WiSSkHy` environment.
 Beyond these core features, users can:
 - Add new tools directly in R-Shiny, either within the existing apps or independently.
 - Write custom scripts in R, Python, or other languages to work with the WiSSkHy SQLite database.